-The Chicago Fed National Activity Index rose to -0.15 in March 2019 from a downwardly revised -0.31 in the previous month and below market expectations of +2.55.
-The contribution from production-related indicators to the CFNAI ticked up to -0.10 in March from -0.12 in February; and the sales, orders, and inventories category made a contribution of +0.05, up slightly from +0.01.
-Also, employment-related indicators contributed -0.03 in March, up from -0.15 in February, while the contribution of the personal consumption and housing category ticked down to -0.07 from -0.06.
+The Chicago Fed National Activity Index rose to -0.05 in May 2019 from a revised -0.48 in the previous month and compared to market expectations of +0.10.
+The contribution from production-related indicators to the CFNAI increased to +0.07 in May from -0.44 in April; and that of the personal consumption and housing category went up to -0.06 from -0.08.
+Additionally, the sales, orders, and inventories category made a neutral contribution, up slightly from -0.02 in April; while employment-related indicators contributed -0.06 to the CFNAI in May, down from +0.05 in the previous month.
 Chicago Fed National Activity Index in the United States averaged 0 from 1967 until 2019, reaching an all time high of 2.78 in September of 1983 and a record low of -5.27 in December of 1974.